eddelbuettel/rcppredis/README.md

 The package has three dependencies that should be easily resolvable:

-- [hiredis](https://github.com/redis/hiredis), the main C library for Redis, eg via [libhiredis-dev](https://packages.debian.org/sid/libhiredis-dev) on Debian or Ubuntu; as a fallback [hiredis](https://github.com/redis/hiredis) is also included
+- [hiredis](https://github.com/redis/hiredis), the main C library for redis, eg via [libhiredis-dev](https://packages.debian.org/sid/libhiredis-dev) on Debian or Ubuntu; as a fallback [hiredis](https://github.com/redis/hiredis) is also included
 - [Rcpp](https://github.com/RcppCore/Rcpp) for seamless R and C++ integration (on